 A desire for challenge

-Shree Tatwadi is a driven Le Cordon Bleu alumnus whose passion for food and beverage has led him to his current job as Banquet Manager-Events & Conferences at luxury five-star hotel Crown Resorts in Perth.
-“Managing a successful event is exciting, there’s an adrenaline rush and the thrill of the unknown.”
+Shree Tatwadi is a driven Le Cordon Bleu alumnus whose passion for food and beverage has led him to his current job as Banquet Manager - Events & Conferences at luxury five-star hotel Crown Resorts in Perth.

 Since graduating from Le Cordon Bleu with a Bachelor of Business (Restaurant and Catering) in 2008, Shree has achieved every goal.
 “Hard work and passion are the key factors for success in the hospitality industry.
 Long hours with early starts and late finishes are common in events, so you want to love what you do.”